Idaho: FBI Declines to Press Criminal Charges against CCA for Falsified Staffing Records

 According to Escamilla's attorney, Dan Brown, the jail took more than two weeks to get Escamilla's HIV medication after his October 14 arrest for allegedly driving under the influence.

-Escamilla said he was not allowed to bring his medication with him to the jail upon his arrest, and when his wife brought medicine to ...
+Escamilla said he was not allowed to bring his medication with him to the jail upon his arrest, and when his wife brought medicine to him two weeks later, the jail ...

 ACLU Prompts Kansas Jail to Change Religious Meals, Mail Policies